 Grades will be assigned by the student’s certified contact teacher using the following guidelines:

-• Coursework not completed by the expiration of PER/ILP or at the time of withdrawal, or when a records request is received from another school, will be assigned an incomplete (“I”).
+- Coursework not completed by the expiration of PER/ILP, at the time of withdrawal, or when a records request is received from another school, will be assigned a grade of Incomplete (“I”).
 Parents/students have 30 days to complete the courses and petition for the incomplete grade to be changed.
-After 30 days, an incomplete becomes a permanent “F” on the transcript.
+After 30 days an incomplete becomes a permanent “F” on the transcript.

-• Plagiarized work will receive no credit for the particular assignment.
+- Plagiarized work will receive no credit for the particular assignment.
 The student must meet with the certified teacher and follow a course of restitution assigned by the certified teacher.
+This is a great opportunity to learn about plagiarism and how to avoid it!
 If there is a second offense, there will be a loss of credit and possible withdrawal from the CyberLynx program.

 Some curriculum sources offer grading services for a fee (fees for vendor grading services will be deducted from the student’s account).
 Contact your site office certified teacher for more information.

-CyberLynx has staff at each site office to provide tutoring sessions; please call to schedule tutoring sessions.
-Tutoring in the home is not available.
-However, private tutoring can be paid for out of student allotment funds.
-Please refer to the funding section for specific parameters.
+CyberLynx has staff at each site office to provide limited tutoring; please call to schedule tutoring sessions.
+If the need for academic tutoring is ongoing throughout the year, utilizing a private, paid tutor is recommended.
+Private tutoring can be paid for out of the student allotment.
+Please refer to the funding section for specific parameters (page 26).
 If you have additional questions, please contact your local site office.

-Each of our CyberLynx offices has qualified and certified staff to deliver educational services and manage the special education paperwork.
-Students with Special Education needs are eligible to enroll if it is determined that CyberLynx is the most appropriate and least restrictive educational environment.
+Each of our CyberLynx offices has qualified and certified staff to support special education students and manage the special education paperwork.
+Students with Special Education needs may enroll if it is determined that CyberLynx is the most appropriate and least restrictive educational environment.
 This determination is made by the CyberLynx Principal and the Special Education Director after a review of the student’s IEP (Individual Education Plan).
 The student must be less than 22 years old on July 1 to enroll in CyberLynx with an IEP.

-In order to process and finalize grades for the semester(s) of the year completed, progress reports and work samples must be submitted at the time of withdrawal.
-Grades of incompletes (“I”) with no credit will be assigned for each class if work samples are not completed and handed in to the certified teacher at the time of withdrawal.
+In order to process and finalize grades for the semester(s), progress reports and work samples must be submitted at the time of withdrawal.
+A grade of I (Incomplete), WD (Withdrawn), or F will be assigned for each class with no credit given if work samples are not completed and handed in to the certified teacher at the time of withdrawal.

 Students may be administratively withdrawn if: